 Quick Tips for Caring For Your Forschner Knives

-The blades themselves are actually very strong, but this set is fibrox handled and as such requires a little extra attention to keep them in tip tip condition:
+The blades themselves are solid, but this set is Fibrox handled and, as such, requires a little extra attention to keep them in tip-top condition:

-- Hand wash & dry to make sure they are completely clean and will be free from rust - The knives in this set are all made from very tough, rust resistant metal, but you should still follow this advice to get into a habit
+- Handwash & dry to make sure they are immaculate and will be free from rust – The knives in this set are all made from very tough, rust-resistant stainless steel metal, but you should still follow this advice to get into a habit

 - Make sure to put your knives back into the wooden box to keep them away from anything that could blunt or chip them

-- Whilst these blades are classed as dishwasher safe, I highly recommend to hand wash them for various reasons:
+- While these blades are classed as dishwasher safe, I highly recommend to hand wash them for various reasons:

 - A dishwasher may be too powerful and chip the rigid blade

-- Dishwasher detergents may to so harsh that they actually cause some pitting on the blade
+- Dishwasher detergents may to so harsh that they cause some pitting on the blade

-- Dishwasher could cause damage to the Fibrox handles
+- The dishwasher could cause damage to the handles

-So I really hope that you found this Victorinox Kitchen Knife Set Review useful and helped you to make an informed decision.
+So I hope you found this Victorinox Kitchen Knife Set Review useful and helped you make an informed decision.